lk-geimfari/mimesis/mimesis/datasets/locale_template/README.md

 5. Format the content of JSON files alphabetically using a tool like [jsoneditoronline.org](http://jsoneditoronline.org).
 6. If your locale uses a shortened address format, add your locale code to `SHORTENED_ADDRESS_FMT` in `mimesis/datasets/int/address.py`.
 7. Make sure you have added the currency symbol for your locale to `CURRENCY_SYMBOLS` in `mimesis/datasets/int/finance.py`.
+8. Make sure you have added the currency symbol for your locale to `VRC_BY_LOCALES` in `mimesis/datasets/int/transport.py`.
-8. Ensure that you have added your locale code to `ISBN_GROUPS` in `mimesis/datasets/int/code.py`.
+9. Ensure that you have added your locale code to `ISBN_GROUPS` in `mimesis/datasets/int/code.py`.
-9. Run tests and confirm that all tests pass successfully.
+10. Run tests and confirm that all tests pass successfully.
-10. Add yourself as a contributor in `CONTRIBUTORS.md`.
+11. Add yourself as a contributor in `CONTRIBUTORS.md`.

 #### You can grab code of your locale from the table below: